 San Jose Rent a Car is available at the airport.

-Taxis are readily available for hire in the ground transportation area of the airport.
+Taxis are readily available for hire in the ground transportation area.
 There are no meters, so negotiate a fare with the driver before starting your journey.
 For safety reasons, use only the blue-colored “New Taxi” taxis, or yellow-colored taxis from “Trujillo Service” and “Teletaxi”.
 Official taxis are clearly marked with a sticker of the city’s coat of arms.